port-labs/port-docs/docs/create-self-service-experiences/setup-backend/azure-pipeline/examples/examples.md

 ```

 :::note
-Don't forget to replace the placeholders for `AZURE-DEVOPS-ORG`, `AZURE-DEVOPS-WEBHOOK-NAME`.
+Don't forget to replace the placeholders for `AZURE-DEVOPS-ORG` and `AZURE-DEVOPS-WEBHOOK-NAME`.
 :::

 To learn how to generate an API token to interact with Port, look [here](../../../../build-your-software-catalog/sync-data-to-catalog/api/#generate-an-api-token).